jetbrains-academy/rustlings-course/Writing Automated Tests/Tests/Test Organization/task.md

 Having `common` appear in the test results with `running 0 tests` displayed for it is not what we wanted.
 We just wanted to share some code with the other integration test files.
 You will learn how to avoid having `common` appear in the test output and to organize the tests properly in the next section.

+_You can refer to the following chapter in the Rust Programming Language Book: [Test Organization](https://doc.rust-lang.org/stable/book/ch11-03-test-organization.html)_